IET-OU/nquire-web-source/README.md

 Licence
 -------

 nQuire-it is released under the GPLv3 licence.
-See [gpl.txt][] for more details.
+See [LICENSE][] for more details.

 Releases
 --------